Moura Alves Group Research Overview

 - Dissect the AhR interactome during infection and its impact on host defence mechanisms.

 Connections in the AhR: a ticket to multiple destinations, including immune responses to infection and Cancer.
 The AhR might serve as an “airport” that, under different circumstances, deals with the arrival of diverse cargos that need to be identified and directed to their correct destinations.
 During infection, by changing the expression of different molecules (cargos), bacteria might present to the AhR the cues that the host uses to identify different infection stages.
 Upon recognition of these cargos, the AhR rapidly mobilises its network and assigns the different protocols or functions to be taken, therefore leading to distinct outcomes/destinations, including different immune responses and bacterial adaptation strategies.
 In a similar fashion, the AhR might play an important role in regulating host responses to cancer by sensing different tumour metabolic profiles during the course of the disease.
 The main research aims are depicted with respective numbers inside yellow boxes.
 Yellow circles depict the main interactions to be studied.
+Full alternative description of the figure.

 We employ a wide range of existing state-of-the-art techniques to evaluate how the host AhR senses infection dynamics and how it impacts bacterial community responses.
 In addition, we are developing and implementing new tools to allow real time monitoring of host immune activation patterns and bacterial adaptation strategies, both in vitro and in zebrafish larvae, allowing us to monitor infection dynamics from both sides of the war simultaneously.
 By uncovering the mechanisms that allow hosts and bacteria to spy on each other, this work will open up new possibilities for the development of novel therapies to control bacterial infections, according to not only the type of infection but also to the infection stage.
 Considering AhR as a potential host-directed therapy (HDT) target, this work might lead to important breakthroughs in the treatment of bacterial infections, as well as other diseases where AhR plays a role, including cancer.